-Close to San Canciano there’s a bridge which the Venetians often refer to as ponte dei squartai, or the “bridge of the hung and quartered”, even if it is not the official name.
-Whenever the locals pass the bridge, they will touch a couple of double hooks mounted high on the wall, to ward of evil.
+Close to San Canciano there’s a bridge which the Venetians often refer to as ponte dei squartai, or the “bridge of the hung and quartered”.
+It is not the official name, however.
+Whenever the locals pass the bridge,they often touch a couple of double hooks mounted high on the wall, to ward of evil.

 The age old custom has left deep marks in the wall where the hooks touch it.

-Popular belief is that when criminals and traitors where hung and quartered in the middle ages, one quarter of the body would be hung on these hooks as a warning to others.
+Popular belief is that when criminals and traitors, when hung and quartered in the middle ages, one quarter of the body would be hung on these hooks as a warning to others.

 There is no documentary evidence whatsoever for this legend, but it doesn’t make any difference.
-The common belief that it was so transcends evidence, and arguing too forcefully for what is historically documented can easily break a friendship with a true believer.
+This common belief transcends evidence.
+Arguing too forcefully for what is historically documented can easily break a friendship with a true believer.

 So, what is documented?

-Unfortunately, regarding the mystic hooks on the wall, very little is documented.
+Unfortunately, regarding the mystic hooks on the wall, there is very little documentation.
 They are not mentioned anywhere.
 If they ever had any special meaning, it has left no trace in surviving documents.